jwkirchenbauer/lm-watermarking/README.md

 ### How to Watermark - A short guide on watermark hyperparameters
 What watermark hyperparameters are optimal for your task or for a comparison to new watermarks?
 We'll provide a brief overview about all important settings below, and best practices for future work.
-This guide represents our current understanding of optimal settings as of August 2023, and so is a bit more up to date than our conference paper:
+This guide represents our current understanding of optimal settings as of August 2023, and so is a bit more up to date than our ICML 2023 conference paper.

+**TL;DR**: As a baseline generation setting, we suggest default values of `gamma=0.25` and `delta=2.0`.
+Reduce delta if text quality is negatively impacted.
+For the context width, h, we recommend a moderate value, i.e. h=4, and as a default PRF we recommend `selfhash`, but can use `minhash` if you want.
+Reduce h if more robustness against edits is required.
+Note however that the choice of PRF only matters if h>1.
+The recommended PRF and context width can be easily selected by instantiating the watermark processor and detector with `seeding_scheme="selfhash"` (a shorthand for `seeding_scheme="ff-anchored_minhash_prf-4-True-15485863"`, but do use a different base key if actually deploying).
+For detection, always run with `--ignore--repeated-ngrams=True`.

 1) **Logit bias delta**: The magnitude of delta determines the strength of the watermark.
 A sufficiently large value of delta recovers a "hard" watermark that encodes 1 bit of information at every token, but this is not an advisable setting, as it strongly affects model quality.
 A moderate delta in the range of [0.5, 2.0] is appropriate for normal use cases, but the strength of delta is relative to the entropy of the output distribution.
 Models that are overconfident, such as instruction-tuned models, may benefit from choosing a larger delta value.
 With non-infinite delta values, the watermark strength is directly proportional to the (spike) entropy of the text and exp(delta) (see Theorem 4.2 in our paper).

 2) **Context width h**: Context width is the length of the context which is taken into account when seeding the watermark at each location.
 The longer the context, the "more random" the red/green list partitions are, and the less detectable the watermark is.
 For private watermarks, this implies that the watermark is harder to discover via brute-force (with an exponential increase in hardness with increasing context width h).
 In the limit of a very long context width, we approach the "undetectable" setting of https://eprint.iacr.org/2023/763.
 However, the longer the context width, the less "nuclear" the watermark is, and robustness to paraphrasing and other attacks decreases.
 In the limit of h=0, the watermark is independent of local context and, as such, it is minimally random, but maximally robust against edits (see https://arxiv.org/abs/2306.17439).

 3) **Ignoring repeated ngrams**: The watermark is only pseudo-random based on the local context.
-Whenever local context repeats, this constitutes a violation of the assumption that watermarks are drawn iid.
+Whenever local context repeats, this constitutes a violation of the assumption that the PRNG numbers used to seed the green/red partition operation are drawn iid.
 (See Sec.4. in our paper for details).
 For this reason, p-values for text with repeated n-grams (n-gram here meaning context + chosen token) will be misleading.
-As such, detection should be run with --ignore-repeated-ngrams.
+As such, detection should be run with `--ignore-repeated-ngrams` set to `True`.
 An additional, detailed analysis of this effect can be found in http://arxiv.org/abs/2308.00113.

 4) **Choice of pseudo-random-function** (PRF): This choice is only relevant if context width h>1 and determines the robustness of the hash of the context against edits.
-In our experiments we find "min"-hash PRFs to be the most reliable.
+In our experiments we find "min"-hash PRFs to be the most performant in striking a balance between maximizing robustness and minimizing impact on text quality.
 In comparison to a PRF that depends on the entire context, this PRF only depends on a single, randomly chosen token from the context.

 5) **Self-Hashing**: It is possible to extend the context width of the watermark onto the current token.
 This effectively extends the context width "for-free" by one.
 The only downside is that this approach requires hashing all possible next tokens, and applying the logit bias only to tokens where their inclusion in the context would produce a hash that includes this token on the green list.
-This is slow in the way we implement it, because we use cuda's pseudorandom number generator, but in principle has a negligible cost, compared to generating new tokens.
+This is slow in the way we implement it, because we use cuda's pseudorandom number generator and a simple inner-loop implementation, but in principle has a negligible cost, compared to generating new tokens if engineered for deployment.
 A generalized algorithm for self-hashing can be found as Alg.1 in http://arxiv.org/abs/2306.04634.

 6) **Gamma**: Gamma denotes the fraction of the vocabulary that will be in each green list.
-We find gamma=0.25 to be slightly more optimal empirically, but this is a minor effect and all reasonable values of gamma will lead to reasonable watermark.
+We find gamma=0.25 to be slightly more optimal empirically, but this is a minor effect and reasonable values of gamma between 0.25 and 0.75 will lead to reasonable watermark.
+A intuitive argument can be made for why this makes it easier to achieve a fraction of green tokens sufficiently higher than gamma to reject the null hypothesis, when you choose a lower gamma value.

-7) **Base Key**: Our watermark is salted with a small base key of 15485863.
+7) **Base Key**: Our watermark is salted with a small base key of 15485863 (the millionth prime).
 If you deploy this watermark, we do not advise re-using this key.

-**To summarize**, as a baseline generation setting, we suggest a moderate value of h, i.e. h=4, and default values of gamma=0.25 and delta=2.0.
-Reduce delta if text quality is negatively impacted, reduce h, if more robustness against edits is required.
-As a default PRF we recommend `selfhash`, but can use `minhash` if you want.
-Remember that these PRFs only matter if h>1.
-For detection, always use  `--ignore--repeated-ngrams=True`.

 ### How to use the watermark in your own code.